facebook/react-native/docs/Basics-Network.md

 ---
 id: basics-network
-title: Network
+title: Networking
 layout: docs
 category: The Basics
 permalink: docs/network.html
 next: more-resources
 ---

-One of React Native's goals is to be a playground where we can experiment with different architectures and crazy ideas.
-Since browsers are not flexible enough, we had no choice but to reimplement the entire stack.
-In the places that we did not intend to change anything, we tried to be as faithful as possible to the browser APIs.
-The networking stack is a great example.
+Many modern mobile apps will at some point find the need to load resources from a remote endpoint.
+You may want to integrate with a third party REST API, or you may simply need to fetch a chunk of static content from another server.

-## Fetch
+## Using Fetch

-[fetch](https://fetch.spec.whatwg.org/) is a better networking API being worked on by the standards committee and is already available in Chrome.
-It is available in React Native by default.
+React Native provides the [Fetch API](https://fetch.spec.whatwg.org/) for your networking needs.
+This standard is currently being worked on, and is not available in all web browsers yet, but you can start using it today in your React Native apps without any additional work.

-#### Usage
+Fetch works generally like this.
+In order to fetch content from an arbitrary endpoint,

 ```js
 fetch('https://mywebsite.com/endpoint/')
 ```

-Include a request object as the optional second argument to customize the HTTP request:
+Fetch also takes an optional second argument that allows you to customize the HTTP request:

 ```js
 fetch('https://mywebsite.com/endpoint/', {